As a popular honeymoon destination, visiting Quebec City on a budget may seem impossible at first glance.

 Want to see more of Quebec’s beautiful skyline?
-Consider taking a Discovery Cruise of Quebec City.
+Consider taking a Quebec City Sightseeing Cruise.
 Here you can enjoy a beautiful view of Quebec City, the pastoral charm of Ile d’Orleans, and even see Montmorency Falls (the highest waterfall in Quebec).
-You can click here to learn more.

 4. Cycle around Québec City

 The city has a number of cycling routes that offer some beautiful scenery.
 If your budget allows, you may want to consider taking a local bike tour.